ohandyya/ml-app/README.md

 ## Operation Cost

-See [AWS Fargate pricing](https://aws.amazon.com/fargate/pricing/) for the up-to-date cost.

 - For the frontend, we hav a very lightweight frontend (0.5 GB of RAM and 0.25 vCPU).
 Assuming we run this task 24 hours for 30 days, the total cost is $8.88 USD.

+  - See [AWS Fargate pricing](https://aws.amazon.com/fargate/pricing/) for the up-to-date cost.

 - For the DynamoDB, we have only 2 RCU and 2 WCU.
 The monthly cost is about $1.17 USD.

+  - In DynamoDB, there are two capacity mode.
+The first one is `Provisioned`, and the second one is `On-demand`.
+To get an estimate of the cost, try this [DynamoDB Pricing Calculator](https://dynobase.dev/dynamodb-pricing-calculator/).

 - For the non-realtime task, it only runs if there is new jobs to work on.
 So the cost is negligible.